gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 Hit `Next` and scroll down to the bottom of the next page (past `CORS`, `Cookies`, and `Additional Settings`), then click `Add Application`.

-#### LDDS75 Application
+#### Node-RED Application - LDDS75

-Now you'll create the LDDS75 Application.
+Now you'll create the LDDS75 Application, which will only apply to our LDDS75 data.
 Hit the `Add Application`, then `Self Hosted` (just like last time), then give it a descriptive name like `ldds75`.

 Leave the session duration at `24 hours` then enter the subdomain, domain, and path it'll use.

-In this case, use `node-red`.`gristleking.dev`/`metsci-ldds75-data`.
-We'll use that path later when we set up our Node-RED flow.
+In this case, use `node-red` . `gristleking.dev` / `metsci-ldds75-data`.

+We'll use the `metsci-ldds75-data` path later when we set up our Node-RED flow.

 ![Configure Zero Trust Appication](/images/tutorial-extras/004-images/cloudflare-configure-application-details.png)